 - Expenses that are typically covered under a faculty member’s research grant (for students funded as graduate research associates)

 - Direct financial support of applicant

 Institutional Review Boards

 All projects involving human subjects and/or laboratory animals must be approved by the appropriate Institutional Review Board before graduate student’s research begins.
 For more information, see the Office of Responsible Research Practices.
-Applicants who wish to use AGGRS funds to compensate human research participants must have applied for full IRB approval before the program can utilize AGGRS funds disbursed from the Graduate School to the awardee’s Workday assignee number for this purpose.
+Applicants who wish to use AGGRS funds to compensate human research participants must receive full IRB approval before the program can utilize AGGRS funds disbursed from the Graduate School to the awardee’s Workday assignee number for this purpose.
 The program is responsible for confirming IRB approval before using disbursed AGGRS funds from the Graduate School for this purpose.

 Application Packet Requirements

 Applications that do not contain all of the following parts in the order specified will not be considered.

 Please use 12pt font and 1-inch margins for the description of your project.

 Letters of recommendation may be uploaded with the application or submitted separately via email to Fellowship Services by the posted deadline on the Fellowship Calendar, at 5:00pm Eastern Time.
 All parts of your submission, including the letter of recommendation, must be received by the deadline to be considered.

 Five or fewer double-spaced pages and written in language that can be understood by a faculty selection committee that represents a wide range of fields.
 Include the following six sections: 1. hypotheses and/or objectives, 2. significance to the field, 3. methodology and rationale for that methodology, 4. expected outcomes, 5. timetable for project, including how it fits into your expected graduation date, and 6. relevant bibliography*.